 Most experienced growers flush before harvest, but some argue that there is no difference between flushing and not.
 Conversely, if you didn’t flush at the correct time, it can cause a lot of problems, some so bad that they will ruin your harvest.
 So whether you flush or not is up to you—experience is the mother of wisdom.
 Try dividing your plants into two, flush one half before harvest and don’t flush the other, and then compare them with each other and see which way works best for you.

 After flushing, you’ll be near the end of your growing journey.
 The next step you need to do is to dry and store your buds.
-For more growing tips, you can subscribe to our newsletter and join our community.

 And join our Facebook farmer’s community for even more exclusive contests and prizes!